shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 68
 - **JS - Selecting by IDs, Classes & More**

+## Video 69
+- Solution video of Exercise No. 11

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>